ayokanme/ayokanme.github.io/_posts/2023-12-29-writing-innovation.md

 I visited Egypt over the summer.
 We spent a few days in Cairo with our friend who was getting married.
 Then we flew to Aswan to marvel at the ruins of ancient Egypt while cruising along the Nile.

-My biggest takeaway from the trip was neither the grandeur of the pyramids in Giza, the impressive Kom Ombo temple, nor the energy of New Cairo City.
+My biggest takeaway from the trip was neither the grandeur of the pyramids in Giza, the impressive Kom Ombo Temple[^1], nor the energy of New Cairo City.
 No. It was the stories that survived the centuries.

 The ancient Egyptians left meticulous records of their festivals, foreign expeditions, and even details of the exploits of their convicts.